• Home

 by Sarah

 One thing I love about Girl Scouts is the simple fact that they have a TON Of great programs that you can do either as a troop or by yourself.
 The Girl Scouts Day at the Capitol is a great example of that -- and was a ton of fun!
 Girl Scouts Day at the Capitol Show your Girl Scout pride and interest in citizenship as we spend a day at the Capitol.
 Meet women from our Legislature and hear why they chose this path- of representing us!
 When you are NOT with your troop - you tend to meet other great girls and create new friendships!
 That happened to me - I met and made friends with a gal who has the same goofy humor as I do.
-As part of Girl Scouts Day, we got a behind the scenes tour of the beautiful building and even met a few representatives so we actually met all the qualifications to earn the Inside Government Patch!
+As part of Girl Scouts Day, we got a behind-the-scenes tour of the beautiful building and even met a few representatives, so we actually met all the qualifications to earn the Inside Government Patch!
 Here we are deciding how we plan to vote for the proposed motion..
-It was a fun day and I really learned a lot about our local government - perfect for the fall … [Read more...]
+It was a fun day and I really learned a lot about our local government - perfect … [Read more...]

 Filed Under: Balance, Girl Scouts Tagged With: girl scouts